danthe1st/compile-time-fxml-parser/README.md

 This method loads the UI elements specified in the FXML file and returns the root element.

 An example can be found in [examples/maven-example](examples/maven-example).

+### Limitations

+This project is not finished and is therefore missing functionality.

+Furthermore, the following things needed to be left out because of Compile-time FXML-parser's static nature:

+- Builders (using `javafx.util.Builder`) are not supported because they require looking up attributes of arbitary subclasses in unsupported packages.
+- Scripts (using `fx:script`) are not supported because of the static nature of Compile-time FXML-parser

+Other limitations include:

+- Big FXML files may fail compilation because of too many local variables.
+In that case, one split up the FXML file into multiple files using `fx:include`.